 The move would take Guiding Light from its studios on the East Side of Manhattan to much less lavish digs at the CBS studios on the West Side of the city.
 The "new" studio is actually the former home of As the World Turns.
 As the World Turns currently tapes in a studio in Brooklyn, where the long-since-cancelled P&G-produced soap Another World had been filmed.

-Due to union regulations, the entire crew Guiding Light behind-the-scenes crew may find themselves without jobs as a result of the move.
+Due to union regulations, the entire Guiding Light behind-the-scenes crew may find themselves without jobs as a result of the move.
 Inquiries to CBS asking for an explanation about union policies went unanswered.

 Meanwhile, the show's performers have been asked to take a 15-percent pay cut.
 The slash in pay is being done across the board and will affect all on-screen talent.
 According to one source familiar with the decision to cut the actors' salaries, the across-the-board pay cuts ensure that all performers are treated evenhandedly.
 In short, the show's top stars are not being given preferential treatment and the show will reportedly not have to fire actors that are making the most money in an attempt to save money.